Summary: HP Spectre x360 Is a Lemon! Details? Read below and in the previous article linked.

-Christian listened to my story, the problems which I have been repeating over and over despite the fact that they were supposed to keep a record of it.
-After going through the same gyrations I asked if I could return this computer and receive my money back.
-He indicated that according to the company policies the computer had to be seen by a technician and noticing my unwillingness to ship it once more with all data cleared from it for security and be without a laptop for 10-12 days again, he offered to arrange an authorized HP technician to make a house call.
+Christian listened to my story, the problems which I have been repeating over and over even though they were supposed to keep a record of it.
+After going through the same gyrations, I asked if I could return this computer and receive my money back.
+He indicated that according to the company policies the computer had to be seen by a technician.
+Noticing my unwillingness to ship it once more with all data cleared from it for security and be without a laptop for 10-12 days again, he offered to arrange an authorized HP technician to make a house call.
 I indicated to Christian that if the technician validated my problems, I would like that to be the end and receive my refund for the computer.
 Clearly, the starting point is mistrusting the consumer, even after so many calls and problems reported.

 Authorized HP Technician Arrives